 St. Joseph’s Academy provides hands-on learning opportunities in science, technology, engineering and math, both inside and outside the classroom.
-Building upon recent successes in STEM education, St. Joseph's Academy continues to enhance it’s robust STEM program under the direction of Amy Hanson Summers, Computer Science and Engineering Department Chair.
+Building upon recent successes in STEM education, St. Joseph's Academy continues to enhance it’s robust STEM program under the direction of Amy Hanson, Computer Science and Engineering Department Chair.
 The STEM Integration Committee strives to:

 - Enhance the curriculum and its integration

 - Write classroom grants to garner funding

 - Develop a mentorship program between students, alumnae, and parents working in STEM fields

 SJA’s long history of excellence in STEM has prompted the recent addition of a Computer Science and Engineering Department, advanced curriculum options, co-curricular opportunities, and dedicated spaces and tools for innovation.
 In 2020, St. Joe introduced The Weidert Center for Integrated Science, a state-of-the-art facility for work in science, technology, engineering and math.

 The designation of STEM Scholar is awarded each year by SJA to a select group of current and rising seniors.
 This achievement signifies that the student has completed a rigorous course of studies in all areas of STEM during her time at St. Joseph’s Academy, and has extensive involvement in STEM extracurricular activities and community events.
 The honor of STEM Scholar is granted to 10-20 students each year.
 STEM Scholars are recognized at the STEM Celebration, Baccalaureate, Class Day, and on their school transcript.
 Applications open to juniors and seniors in March each year.

 The following criteria are used to evaluate STEM Scholar applicants:

 - Leading or actively participating in STEM or STEAM-related honor societies or clubs.